| |

 Water quality is improved by north fork releases from Indian Valley reservoir;

-the whole place seems greener since native americans built a casino at Brooks.
+the whole place seems greener since native Americans built a casino in Brooks.

 Cache Creek has become big with the “short boat” set